pytorch/torchtune/docs/source/tutorials/datasets.rst

     dataset.template=import.path.to.CustomTemplate

-Under the hood, torchtune is using :code:`importlib.import_module` to locate components from their dotpaths.
+torchtune uses :code:`importlib.import_module` to locate components from their dotpaths.
 You can place your custom template class in any Python file as long as the file is accessible by Python's import mechanism.
 This means the module should be in a directory that is included in Python's search paths (:code:`sys.path`).